KArbeRes/MagentaA11yV2/public/content/documentation/web/component/autocomplete.md

 ### #a11y - Web Accessibility Acceptance Criteria

-How to test a header
+How to test a autocomplete input with listbox

-GIVEN THAT I am on a page with a header landmark
+GIVEN THAT I am on a page with an autocomplete input with listbox

 1. Keyboard for mobile & desktop

-   - WHEN I use the tab key to enter the web browser window I SEE focus is strongly visually indicated on interactive components
    - WHEN I use the tab key to move focus to the text input I SEE focus is strongly visually indicated
    - THEN when I use the arrow keys to select an option I SEE the selected option is the new text input value
    - THEN when I use the enter key I SEE the selected option is changed and focus returns to the text input